jacomoelLTU/sos-ngac/README.md

 Follow the setup instructions in chapter 9 of the pdf documentation.
 For this project, we run the server in JSON mode, this is done by navigating to the root folder of the NGAC repository and running the ``./ngac-server -j`` command after the systems have been installed.

-Note that there might be authorization issues related to security when running the server on a Windows system, which is why we have mostly been running the NGAC server on Linux systems.
+Note that there might be security related authorization issues when running the server on a Windows system, which is why the NGAC server has been used mainly on Linux systems.

 To set the demo policy for this project and run a few tests, navigate to the ``sos-ngac-demo`` folder and execute the ``demo.sh`` script.